BirthdayResearch/defichain-app/.github/ISSUE_TEMPLATE/2-enhancement.md

 ---
 name: Enhancement request
-about: Suggest an enhancement for the DeFi
+about: Suggest an enhancement for the DeFi Wallet
 labels: kind/feature
 ---